 You can imagine that laboriously exporting all of your resource data and then laboriously removing fields and rows, then formatting it just the way you want to, could be very time consuming – especially if you have to do it on an ongoing basis.

-That’s where iCarol’s Specialized Export to Word and Excel comes to the rescue.
+That’s where iCarol’s Specialized Resource Exports to Word and Excel comes to the rescue.
 With it, you can create an unlimited number of “templates” with a targeted set of conditions and formatting to export just the resource data you want to Word or Excel, and have it formatted in the font type and size of your choice.

 You start by naming a new template, choosing either Word or Excel, and indicating what record types (Agency, Program, Site) you want to be included.